 You can get to Männlichen from Grindelwald or Wengen.

 There is a new cableway that connects Grindelwald and Mannlichen.
 These 10 passenger gondolas take 19 minutes to travel between Grindelwald and Mannlichen.
-The cableway operates from May 21 to October 25 from 8:30 am to 5 pm.
+The cableway operates from May 22 to October 24 from roughly 8:45 am to 5 pm (cable car times vary slightly month to month).

 To get from Wengen to Männlichen, ride the Wengen – Männlichen Aerial Cableway.

-The cableway operates from May 9 through October 25 (2020), departing every 20 minutes, from roughly 8:30 am to 5 pm.
+The cableway operates from May 22 through October 24 (2021), departing every 20 minutes, from roughly 8:30 am to 5 pm (cable car times vary slightly month to month).
 Get the full schedule here.

 To get to Wengen, ride the train from Lauterbrunnen.